Finham Park School

-Finham Park School is a secondary school and sixth form with academy status.
+Finham Park School is a large secondary school and sixth form with academy status.
 It is situated on Green Lane in Finham, Coventry, England.

 In September 2003, it became the first Mathematics and Computing College in Coventry.

-The head teacher is Mr Chris Bishop, with Deputy Head teacher Ms S Megeney.
-The previous headteacher had been Mr Mark Bailie who was head between 2009 and 2017 and is now Executive Headteacher for the Finham Park Multi Academy Trust set up in 2015.
+The Headteacher is Mr David Bedford with Deputy Headteachers Ms Sarah Megeney and Mr Rob Morey.

-The school has 1,500 students across the five mandatory years and the two optional years of the sixth form.
+The school has 1,760 students across the five mandatory years and the two optional years of the sixth form.
 The student intake is from the Finham, Styvechale, Cheylesmore, Green Lane, Gibbet Hill and Fenside districts of the city, plus certain parts of Earlsdon.

 History

 Finham Park School opened in 1970, but construction of the final school buildings was not completed until late 1971.
 Before Finham Park School opened, pupils in the area went to a variety of Coventry schools.

-A sixth-form block was opened in 2006 and the old sixth-form block became the Personalised Learning Center (PLC), used for Supportive Studies for the main school.
+The building originally built for Finham Park 2, for their temporary placement at Finham Park during 2015/2016 is now a large study centre for the Sixth Form, with a recent refurbishment.

 In 2005, Finham Park School became the first school in Coventry to offer the IB Diploma Programme, as an alternative to A Levels.
 Upper sixth form students, the first to take the IB diploma from the school, sat their IB examinations in May 2007; though the IB Diploma is no longer offered.

 In 2007, Finham Park was one of the first schools in England to test out the 'Biometric Cashless system' when buying food and drink items from school.
 Students have their thumbprint scan converted into an 11 digit number, and can then pay by having their thumbprint scanned into a system.
 Students' parents can top-up their child's account by using ParentPay – an online payment system allowing payments for lunches, trips, book etc.

 In 2012 the main school buildings were all painted blue.